krishna0diggi/Angular-Forms/README.md

 Feel free to modify the form fields, styles, or validation logic as needed.
 You can also implement local storage to save submitted data across sessions.

-## License

-This project is open-source and available under the MIT License.

----

-For further assistance, please refer to the Angular documentation or open an issue in the repository.
-Happy coding!